Large gate representing API Gateways

-An API’s main purpose is to allow multiple applications to communicate with one another.
-This is made possible by the API’s functions allowing applications to access data and interact with external software components, operating systems, and microservices.
-While APIs are extremely useful tools on their own, they can present some security vulnerabilities.
-Of course, security vulnerabilities are a clear drawback whether working with enterprise APIs, mobile applications, or web applications.
+An API's main purpose is to allow multiple applications to communicate with one another.
 However, APIs can easily be made more secure and efficient through API gateways which provide a unified entry point across internal APIs.
 This unified entry point allows for greater control over user access and helps elevate API security measures like rate limiting while also applying security policies like OAuth or JWT.
 Plus, API gateways are extremely beneficial for securing microservices.
+An API gateway is a centralized service that acts as a front door for managing, securing, and optimizing API traffic between clients and backend services.

 What Is an API Gateway?